Change of Director Notice (England & Wales)

 For appointment, this document is needed as soon as the board has resolved to appoint a new director and that director has consented to act.
 The board resolution should be passed on or before the intended date of appointment, and the AP01 form must be filed with Companies House within 14 days of the appointment date.
 If the appointment is conditional — for example, upon the incoming director passing a background check or satisfying identity verification requirements — the notice should record this and be prepared in anticipation of the condition being satisfied.

 For resignation, a director may resign at any time by giving notice to the company in accordance with the company's articles of association.
 Most articles require only that the resignation be given in writing and sent to the registered office.
 The company should then pass a board resolution noting the resignation, update its internal registers, and file form TM01 with Companies House within 14 days.
-The company should also ensure that any directorships the departing director held in subsidiary or associated companies are addressed simultaneously.
+The company should also confirm that any directorships the departing director held in subsidiary or associated companies are addressed simultaneously.

 For removal under s.168, special notice of 28 days must be given to the company before the general meeting.
 The process is more complex than resignation and this document's board resolution component records the steps taken to comply with the statutory procedure.